Bean061/ptgaul/README.md

 ## Citation

-(coming soon) Zhou et al., Plastid Genome Assembly Using Long-read data (ptGAUL).
+(in prep.)
+Zhou et al., Plastid Genome Assembly Using Long-read data (ptGAUL).

 If you are using fmlrc, please cite Wang, Jeremy R. and Holt, James and McMillan, Leonard and Jones, Corbin D. FMLRC: Hybrid long read error correction using an FM-index.
 BMC Bioinformatics, 2018.
 19 (1) 50.